 Case Review Procedures: The Amicus Curiae Committee conducts the initial review of the case to determine whether IADC participation would be appropriate.
 If a majority of the Committee decides that the IADC should file an amicus brief in the case, the Committee will then present that recommendation to the Board of Directors.
 The Board of Directors will make the final determination as to whether an IADC amicus curiae brief is appropriate in the case.

 Preparation of the Brief: If the IADC decides to participate as an amicus, the Committee chair will appoint counsel to draft the brief.
 As a general rule, members of the Committee prepare the amicus briefs on behalf of the IADC.
 However, lawyers who are not committee members may also be retained to prepare the IADC brief in an appropriate case, or to serve as local counsel.
-If you are interested in writing a brief in your jurisdiction or serving as local counsel, please contact the Amicus Committee Chair, Mary-Christine Sungaila at email@example.com.
+If you are interested in writing a brief in your jurisdiction or serving as local counsel, please contact the Amicus Committee Chair, Kendall Harrison at firstname.lastname@example.org.

 Back to top